pivotal/docs-platform-automation/docs/tasks.md

-This is to allow the same config parameters that let us select a file from Pivnet select it again when pulling from S3.
+This is to allow the same config parameters that let us select a file from Pivnet select it again when pulling from the supported blobstore.
-Note that the filename will be unchanged if S3 keys are not present in the configuration file.
+Note that the filename will be unchanged if supported blobstore keys are not present in the configuration file.
 This avoids breaking current pipelines.

 !!! warning "When using the s3 resource in concourse"